DESIGN FOR ASSMEMBLY

 Besides providing real-time accurate cost estimates, DFM Concurrent Costing serves as the focal point of communication between designers and manufacturers.
 DFM identifies the major cost drivers for each manufacturing process so that both manufacturing and design can ask the essential cost related questions at the most relevant time.
 This results in a faster product development process because there are fewer problems to address during the latter stages of development.
 With Product Costing, product development becomes a more focused and educated effort than previously.

-Goal: Achieve cost reduction by reducing the prices you pay to suppliers
+Benefits: Achieve cost reduction by reducing the prices you pay for parts and products

-Strategy: Use data-driven discussion to base negotiation on true manufacturing costs
+Strategy: Use data-driven discussion to base cost targets and negotiation on true manufacturing costs

 The important difference between price and cost information